grkiebel/rho-service/README.md

 ![alt text](figures/schema.png)

 The "tools" table is a list of all tools that are currently active or available.
-The "tasks" table is a list of all the tasks that are
+The "tasks" table is a list of all the tasks that are active or available.
+The "work" table records the assignement of task and tool.
+The "work_reports" table records the progress reports sent by the tool the work item that it is currently assinged to.
+The "work_archive" table records the complete record of a completed work item.